Barabba97/Barabba97/README.md

 - 👋 Hi, I’m @Barabba97
 - 👀 I’m interested in Coding, Cryptos, Science, Geek Stuff and a lot more things.
 - Shitcoin/Memecoin hater!
-- 🌱 I’m currently learning React, then i want to get into Web3.
+- 🌱 I’m currently learning React, NodeJS, MongoDB, then i want to get into Web3.

 #AVAX 🔺